 Melissa serves as the Health and Human Services Planning Coordinator in the Emergency Management Division.
 In this position, she is responsible for maintaining the Chester County Mass Care and Sheltering annex, as well as developing comprehensive operational plans for a variety of health and human services related issues, ensuring that emergency services are accessible to all individuals in the county.
 She works to build relationships with various departments, organizations, and groups to ensure disability integration and access and functional needs are met to serve the county constituents.

 Prior to joining Chester County, Melissa has had careers in forensic science, most notably working with the Office of the Chief Medical Examiner in New York City on unidentified remains in the five boroughs from 1996-2006 including 9/11 remains, as well as in education where she has taught biology, forensics and anthropology to students ranging from middle school to college in Chester and Montgomery counties, as well as at the University of Delaware.
-She holds a Pennsylvania Coroner certification, as well as a bachelors degree in Anthropology (Temple), a masters degree in Forensic Science (Pace NYC), Pennsylvania teaching certifications in various science subjects as well as English as a Second Language and Family and Consumer Science (Ursinus), and is currently finishing her PhD dissertation in Disaster Science and Emergency Management (University of Delaware).
+She holds a Pennsylvania Coroner certification, as well as a bachelors degree in Anthropology (Temple), a masters degree in Forensic Science (Pace NYC), Pennsylvania teaching certifications in various science subjects as well as English as a Second Language and Family and Consumer Science (Ursinus), and has her PhD (December 2020) in Disaster Science and Emergency Management (University of Delaware).
 Her PhD focus supports the National Institute of Standards and Technology’s (NIST) Disaster Victim Identification subcommittee’s identified need for data surrounding mass fatality events in the United States.
 She has presented her emergency management work for the Homeland Security Advisory Council (2019) as well as at the Natural Hazards Workshop (2019).